-In an explicit departure from architectural discourses that have perhaps framed the human experience as homogeneous, we will begin from the premise that bodies are not singular.
-A particular aim of this course will be to attend to the ways in which differences in race, gender, class, and ability affect access to, and the experience of, the built environment.
+In an explicit departure from architectural discourses that have perhaps framed the human experience as homogeneous, we will begin from the premise that the human body’s relationships with architecture cannot be reduced to a singular idealized frame.
+A particular aim of this course will be to attend to the ways in which differences in race, gender, class, age and ability affect access to, and the experience of, the built environment.
 Through theoretical and historical texts, we will consider the lived-experience of subjects and the ways in which subjects are governed and guided by their world.
 The semester will be structured around a series of spaces in the built environment of varying scales.
-These will include: the ramp/elevator, the screen, the hold; the bedroom, the bathroom, the kitchen; the street, the plantation, the factory; the examination room, the field, the office campus, the courtroom.
+These will include: the ramp, the elevator, the hold; the bathroom, the kitchen, the plantation; the examination room, the field, the office campus, the public park.
 Throughout, we will aim to think about these spaces and their associations with bodies in multiple ways.
 We will ask: what role has architecture played in the transformations of biological bodies into political bodies?
 And, concurrently, by what means does the built environment allow for, encourage, or preclude individual agency?

 This is a reading seminar, focused on in-class discussions of assigned texts.
 In addition, each week will focus on one or more primary documents related to that week’s architectural object—ie, the ADA Accessibility Code; a broadsheet describing slave ship; recent “bathroom bill” legislation, etc. Assignments will be structured as short progressive writing exercises, culminating in a final research paper or annotated bibliography.